-Clinical trials are expensive, time consuming, subject to delay and may be required to continue beyond our available funding.
+Clinical trials are expensive, time consuming, subject to delay and may be required to continue beyond our available funding and we cannot be certain that we will be able to raise sufficient funds to complete the development and commercialize any of our product candidates currently in development, should they succeed.

-Clinical trials are expensive, complex can take many years to conduct and may have uncertain outcomes.
-We estimate that clinical trials of our most advanced drug candidates may be required to continue beyond our available funding and may take several years more to complete.
+Clinical trials are expensive, complex, can take many years to conduct and may have uncertain outcomes.
+We estimate that clinical trials of our most advanced drug candidates may be required to continue beyond our available funding and may take several more years to complete since we do not have sufficient funding at this time to complete.
 The designs used in some of our trials have not been used widely by other pharmaceutical companies.
 Failure can occur at any stage of the testing and we may experience numerous unforeseen events during, or as a result of, the clinical trial process that could delay or prevent commercialization of our current or future drug candidates, including but not limited to:

-delays in securing clinical investigators or trial sites for our clinical trials;

-delays in obtaining institutional review board, or IRB, and other regulatory approvals to commence a clinical trial;

-slower than anticipated rates of patient recruitment and enrollment, or reaching the targeted number of patients because of competition for patients from other trials or other reasons;
+- delays in securing clinical investigators or trial sites for our clinical trials; - delays in obtaining IRB and other regulatory approvals to commence a clinical trial; - slower than anticipated rates of patient recruitment and enrollment, or reaching the targeted number of patients because of competition for patients from other trials, or if there is limited or no availability of coverage, reimbursement and adequate payment from health maintenance organizations and other third party payors for the use of agents used in our clinical trials, such as Dacogen® (decitabine) in SEAMLESS, or other reasons;

-negative or inconclusive results from clinical trials;

-unforeseen safety issues;

-uncertain dosing issues may or may not be related to suboptimal pharmacokinetic and pharmacodynamic behaviors;

-approval and introduction of new therapies or changes in standards of practice or regulatory guidance that render our clinical trial endpoints or the targeting of our proposed indications obsolete:

-inability to monitor patients adequately during or after treatment or problems with investigator or patient compliance with the trial protocols;

-inability to replicate in large controlled studies safety and efficacy data obtained from a limited number of patients in uncontrolled trials;

-inability or unwillingness of medical investigators to follow our clinical protocols; and unavailability of clinical trial supplies.

-If we suffer any significant delays, setbacks or negative results in, or termination of, our clinical trials, we may be unable to continue development of our drug candidates or generate revenue and our development costs could increase significantly.
-Adverse events have been observed in our clinical trials and may force us to stop development of our product candidates or prevent regulatory approval of our product candidates.
+• negative or inconclusive results from clinical trials; • unforeseen safety issues; • uncertain dosing issues may or may not be related to suboptimal pharmacokinetic and pharmacodynamic behaviors; • endpoints approval and introduction of new therapies or changes in standards of practice or regulatory guidance that render our clinical trial or the targeting of our proposed indications obsolete; • protocols; inability to monitor patients adequately during or after treatment or problems with investigator or patient compliance with the trial • trials; inability to replicate in large controlled studies safety and efficacy data obtained from a limited number of patients in uncontrolled • inability or unwillingness of medical investigators to follow our clinical protocols; and • unavailability of clinical trial supplies. developme er any significant delays, setbacks or negative results in, or termination of, our clinical trials, we may be unable to continue ent of our drug candidates or generate revenue and our development costs could increase significantly.
+Adverse events have been n our clinical trials and may force us to stop development of our product candidates or prevent regulatory approval of our product s.